 Yes, our lives have been turned upside-down this year, but the good news is that we live in an upside-down kingdom.
 Advent reminds us that humility—not pride—actually wins.
 In our helplessness, we find strength.

 And in the midst of darkness, there is always light breaking through, often when it doesn’t make sense at all…

-Here are some ways the light has been breaking through in my life recently:
+Here are some recent ways the light has been breaking through in my life: